diglin / oro-deepl

 README

 Translation is boring ?
 Not anymore with the powerful helps of the machine learning tool DeepL.
-Thanks to this bundle, you can for OroPlatform applications, you can translate all non-translated strings from the OroPlatform database and export them into a YAML or CSV file.
+Thanks to this bundle, you can translate all non-translated strings from the OroPlatform database and export them into a YAML or CSV file for reuse.

 The translation will take care to not translate strings with such tags: "It could be cool if this {{ won't be translated }} or my dear %hello world% stay safe"

-If you have created translation files into your own bundles, it needs to be loaded into the database before to proceed this command.
+If you have created translation files into your own bundles, they need to be loaded into the database before to proceed translation with Deepl.
 You must use the command "oro:translation:convert" before.

 CSV Export

-In the case a CSV file is exported, the english value is exported also and can be used for human translation or for checking translated values.
+In the case, a CSV file is exported, the english value is exported also and can be used for human translation or for checking translated values.
 Once you did the check of the translation, use the command "diglin:oro:deepl:translate:convert" to convert the CSV into a YAML file located into the translations folder then it will load the content into your OroPlatform database.
-On Production, you just need to let the generated files onto the translations folder, after your deployment, run the command "oro:platform:update --force" (do a database backup before to run it)
+On Production environment, you just need to let the generated files onto the translations folder, after your deployment, run the command oro:platform:update --force (do a database backup before to run it).

 YAML Export